Saad-data/Saad-data/README.md

 🎓 I have completed the Bachelor of Engineering (Electronic Information Engineering) at China West Normal University, China.

-🤝 Student Volunteer at 25th ACM Conference On Computer-Supported Cooperative Work And Social Computing.
+🤝 Student Volunteer at 25th ACM Conference On Computer-Supported Cooperative Work And Social Computing - April 2023 🤝 Student Volunteer at International Joint Conference on Neural Networks in Rome, Italy - June 2025

 🤔 I’m looking for Help in writing the articles on LLMs, using medical images with ResNet, LSTM, Vision Models, trying the Transformer model & Spiking Neural Networks